PatrickMaier/HdpH/README.md

 **Haskell distributed parallel Haskell (HdpH)** is a Haskell DSL for parallel computation on distributed-memory architectures.
-HdpH is implemented entirely in Haskell but does make use of a few GHC extensions, most notably TemplateHaskell.
+HdpH is implemented entirely in Haskell but does make use of GHC extensions, most notably TemplateHaskell.

 A recent paper [1] presents the semantics of *HdpH* and evaluates its implementation.
 There are also earlier design papers [2,3].
 Sources for